src-d/blog/content/post/kallax.md

 ## Conclusion

 We've had quite the journey developing kallax.
 We had clear goals and we feel like they've been successfully achieved.
-Reinvent the wheel is not good most of the time, but this time we were covering a need that was there.
-This is not just another ORM, this is an ORM that cares care of some specific needs.
+Reinventing the wheel is, most of the time, not a good solution but in this case, we were covering a need that was there.
+This is not just another ORM, this is an ORM that cares for some specific needs.

 We are pretty happy with the result and the first benchmark we've run, and we will definitely keep improving it in the future, since we are starting to use it in production, which guarantees bugs will get fixed and more features will get added.